 Drain and rinse the jackfruit in cold water.
 Remove the core from each piece with a sharp knife and discard it.
 Pull the jackfruit apart and, if desired, remove and discard any seeds, then add the jackfruit to a medium-sized bowl.
 Using two forks, pull/shred the jackfruit into smaller pieces.
 Sprinkle with paprika, brown sugar, cumin, and cayenne pepper.
 Stir the jackfruit to evenly coat, then set aside.

-Meanwhile, in a large skillet, heat the olive oil over medium heat.
+Meanwhile, heat the olive oil over medium heat in a large skillet.
 Add the onion and saute for 3 to 5 minutes until translucent.
 Add the garlic and cook for another minute.